Snowflake-Labs/sfquickstarts/site/sfguides/src/build_a_data_clean_room_in_snowflake/build_a_data_clean_room_in_snowflake.md

 Traditional DCR implementations require organizations to copy their data to a separate physical location.
 Snowflake's DCR model, however, leverages [a unique architecture](https://www.snowflake.com/blog/distributed-data-clean-rooms-powered-by-snowflake/) that enables each organization to *maintain full control of their data* in their *own secure Snowflake account*.
 In other words, two (or more) organizations can leverage Snowflake DCRs to join data without copying, moving, or sharing the underlying data, and to perform analyses on large amounts of data with high performance and scalability.

+**Caveat: This Data Clean Room QuickStart is for illustrative purposes only, as a hands-on lab intended to show some of the basic features used to build a data clean room on Snowflake.
+The result of this lab must not be used in a production environment.**

 ### Prerequisites
 - Familiarity with Snowflake's [unique DCR architecture](https://www.snowflake.com/blog/distributed-data-clean-rooms-powered-by-snowflake/)
 - Working knowledge with Git, Snowflake objects, and the [Snowflake Web UI](https://docs.snowflake.com/en/user-guide/ui-web.html)